Board of Directors

 Carl-Georg Christoph Luft (Chair of the board)

-was born in 1989 and is a research assistant in the evidence-based policy advisory department of the Leibniz Institute for Financial Research (SAFE).
+is a research assistant in the evidence-based policy advisory department of the Leibniz Institute for Financial Research (SAFE).
 As a behavioural economist at the German Federal Armed Forces University (Bundeswehr Universität) he focuses on optimizing the pension-related choice architecture for millennials, for which he received the Lambsdorff Scholarship of the Naumann Foundation.
 He conducted research at the University of Oxford upon being invited by Nuffield College.
 Due to his specialisation in finance at the University of St Andrews, Goethe University Frankfurt and Copenhagen Business School, the economist has gained experience in the financial industry and business consulting.

 Main focus areas: financial sustainability, pensions and retirement policy, demographics, future of work